sde-gui/libsmfm-core/libsmfm-changelog-next.md

  * Move `fm_path_list_*` functions from `fm-path.[hc]` to a separate set of files `fm-path-list.[hc]`.
  * FmList: Add functions `fm_list_push_head_uniq()` and `fm_list_push_tail_uniq()`.
  * FmList: Add field `item_compare` to `FmListFuncs`.
- * Add new class FmSymbol for constant refcounted strings with optimized comparator.
+ * Add new class FmSymbol for immutable refcounted strings with optimized comparator.
  * FmIcon can now be loaded with FmThumbnailLoader.
  * Add support of reporting status for FmJob and FmFolder.
  * FmFolder: emit `content-changed` from the handler of job's `files-found` signal.